This all-natural Waffle Mix is an economical pantry staple for whipping up fluffy, delicious, 100% whole wheat waffles!

 But can I be honest here?
 I typically skip that step and nobody is ever the wiser.
 I figure that if I'm saving time by using my homemade waffle mix in the first place, I don't really want to add time by beating the egg whites separately. 😉 I just toss in the whole eggs and mix everything at the same time.
 As long as you're careful not to over-mix your batter (never over-mix your batter!), your waffles will still turn out light and fluffy.

-If you haven’t yet discovered the wonder of homemade pantry mixes, scroll past the recipe in a moment for some of my favorites!
-I’m gradually adding these staple recipes to Five Heart Home, and I have plenty more a-comin’.
-I can’t tell you how much I love these recipes for allowing me to avoid the icky ingredients prevalent in store-bought mixes while saving me precious time making straightforward, yet from-scratch, meals.
+If you haven't yet discovered the wonder of homemade pantry mixes, right above the recipe are a few more of my favorites!
+I'm gradually adding these staple recipes to Five Heart Home, and I have plenty more a-comin'.
+I can't tell you how much I love these recipes for allowing me to avoid the icky ingredients prevalent in store-bought mixes while saving me precious time making straightforward, yet from-scratch, meals.

 So did you decide on your preference...pancakes or waffles?
 I'm still thinking...so I still answer both. 😉

 More Homemade Mixes

 Homemade Whole Wheat Waffle Mix

 - 9 cups whole wheat pastry flour